VI Package Manager (VIPM) Could Not Connect to LabVIEW

 VIPM – Batch Process Error

-It's possible that LabVIEW XX.X took longer than 120 seconds to launch.
-Try increasing the timeout value in your VIPM Options.
-Also, please verify the VI Server: Connection TCP/IP port setting in LabVIEW XX.X.
+Also, please verify the VI Server: Connection TCP/IP port setting in LabVIEW 2025 (64-bit).
 Make sure this matches the port configured in the VIPM Options.

 Solution

-1. Open LabVIEW and click Tools » Options to openthe Options dialog box.
+1. Open LabVIEW and click Tools » Options... to open the Options dialog box.

 2. Select VI Server from the Category section on the left.